 A written code of procedures approved by the Council, intended to provide a framework for the proper financial management of the Authority.
 Financial regulations usually set out rules on accounting and audit and administrative procedures and budgeting systems.

 Financial Regulations are an important control in mitigating the Council’s financial and governance risks.
-Financial Regulation 10 specifically relates to Procurement (purchasing and contracts).
+At Wrexham County Borough Council the Financial Regulations have been split into Financial Procedure Rules and Contract Procedure Rules, with the later specifically related to Procurement (purchasing and contracts).

 These Financial Regulations apply to all staff employed by the Council whether they are on a permanent or a temporary contract, and also staff employed on an Agency basis.